Photographer for Indian Wedding in the North State

 Traditional rituals for an Indian wedding ceremony

-If, like me, you are thrilled to discover a variety of other cultures, here is a list of the different rituals that compose a wedding.
+If, like me, you are excited to discover a variety of other cultures, here is a list of the different rituals that compose a wedding.
+First, prior to a Hindu wedding ceremony, the parents are supposed to meet and discuss in advance the agreement of the wedding.
+Then the bride has to plant nine seeds in the ground which are supposed to sprout prior to the wedding day.

 How They Became Husband and Wife

 The organization was kind of chaotic!
 I stayed with the bride during her getting ready.
-She had both traditional white dress and traditional Indian dress.
+She had both a traditional white dress and traditional Indian dress.
 I can’t say if it was a Saree or a Bridal Lehenga, but it was colorful!
-When you look at the bride’s hands and feet, you may notice on the pictures that she did the henna ritual!
+When you look at the bride’s hands and feet, you may notice in the pictures that she did the henna ritual!

-All the bridesmaids, and women, had to get ready together.
-Also the mom and the sister of the groom came in the bride’s suite.
+All the bridesmaids and women had to get ready together.
+Also the mom and the sister of the groom came to the bride’s suite.
+Finally, I left for the Van Dusen Venue where the husband-to-be was waiting for his fiancée.

 The Indian Reception

 The traditional wedding requires the groom to arrive on a horse or an elephant.
-I was, of course, hoping to see an Elephant in the Street!
-Actually, it’s on a horse carriage that the groom arrived.
-His best men put on the top of his head an Indian hat.
+I was, of course, hoping to see an elephant in the street!
+Actually, it was on a horse carriage that the groom arrived.
+His groomsmen put an Indian hat on top of his head.
+Some musicians were playing drums on the street and all the guests were dancing.

 The Ritual Part

-As a photographer, I had previously turned myself into an Indian wedding photographer.
-That was only for small family intimate wedding, with fewer rituals.
+As a photographer, I had previously worked as an Indian wedding photographer.
+That was only for small family intimate weddings, with fewer rituals.
+Thus, what follows was for me a new experience!

-After that, the fire ceremony happened where the bride and groom had to walk, naked feet, around a fire.
-It’s a pretty funny ritual to catch with a camera.
+Then there was something involving money.
+The priest put some rice in the hands of the couple, followed by a nut.
+Then they joined their hands, and the family tied the couple with a nice wire that means they are now tied for life.
+After that, the fire ceremony happened where the bride and groom had to walk, barefoot, around a fire.
+It’s a pretty interesting ritual to capture with a camera.
 The sacred fire is a centerpiece of the Hindu ritual.
-After that, the family members came one by one to touch couple feet and ears.
+After that, the family members came one by one to touch the couple’s feet and ears.
 The bride received a head jewel.
 And finally all the families came to bless the newly married couple.

 How to Mix Cultures With Talent

-In our overactive world, people who are looking for authenticity turns to their roots, their origin, their culture, but also their passion or their fight.
+In our overactive world, people who are looking for authenticity turn to their roots, their origin, their culture, but also their passion or their beliefs.
 Also I believe that all real weddings are a mix of modern trends and traditions.
+Like cocktails or fusion food, mixing good elements is the recipe to create great events.

 Asian and Midwest